 - Be able to communicate effectively in English (second language skills are a plus)

-- Be able to commit to at least 100 hours of service per year (at least 2 hours of service per
+- Be able to commit to at least 100 hours of service per year (minimum 2 hours of service per week)

 - Attend scheduled specific program trainings